DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 Certain enemies are by nature more powerful, and gain additional benefits and Actions that are not present in other types of Encounters.
-Any Dealer could be considered a Boss, and GM's are encouraged to use *Adversary Actions* whenever a Dealer is present to make them feel more threatening.
+Any Dealer could be considered a Boss, and GMs are encouraged to use *Adversary Actions* whenever a Dealer is present to make them feel more threatening.
 Adding in *House Actions* can create a dynamic and exciting Boss encounter that the Players will remember.

-Narratively, Boss Battles are best saved for the end of Adventures, whether that spans a single session and is the enemy the Players face at the end of their day's journey, or if it is an encounter at the end of an Adventure that is several sessions long, and the Boss is the final piece of the Adventure to
+Boss Battles are best saved for the end of Adventures, whether that spans a single session and is the enemy the Players face at the end of their day's journey, or if it is an encounter at the end of an Adventure that is several sessions long, and the Boss is the final piece of the Adventure to